alokkuec/AI-Powered-B2B-Intent-Intelligence-Agent/README.md

 ## Product Vision:

-During my transition into AI Product Management, I wanted to build something that demonstrates workflow automation, CRM integrations, AI agents, and product thinking—not just LLM prompting.
-This project simulates how modern B2B sales organizations detect buying intent, prioritize accounts, and generate personalized outreach using a modular AI architecture.
+At 6sense, I launched Intelligent Workflows — a no-code GTM orchestration platform used by 1,500+ enterprise customers.
+I wanted to build the underlying signal detection and scoring layer from scratch to understand the implementation depth behind the product decisions I was making as a PM.

+This project simulates how enterprise intent platforms detect buying signals, weight them over time, and translate them into personalised outreach — built with n8n, Claude, and Google Sheets as the intentionally lightweight stack.

 ##  User Journey